open-telemetry/opentelemetry.io/content/en/blog/2022/tail-sampling/index.md

 date: 2022-09-26
 author: '[Reese Lee](https://github.com/reese-lee)'
 canonical_url: https://newrelic.com/blog/best-practices/open-telemetry-tail-sampling
+spelling: cSpell:ignore unsampled
 ---

 Tail sampling is useful for identifying issues in your distributed system while saving on observability costs.
-In this post, you’ll learn how to implement tail sampling using the OpenTelemetry collector.
+In this post, you’ll learn how to implement tail sampling using the OpenTelemetry Collector.
 I will also share some general and OpenTelemetry-specific concerns to consider as you develop your sampling strategy.